 Statement Example Behavior import module_name as name_space import ti_rover as rv Required for all TI Rover Python programs.
 Imports the ti_rover module into the Python program.
 The module provides the methods for controlling the Rover.
-Sets the current position of the RV as the origin and the heading as 0 degrees measured from the x-axis.
-The import ti_rover statement is available from the Fns>Modul>ti_rover>Drive menu. import module_name as name_space from ti_system import Imports all the functions in the ti_system module for use in the program.
-It is necessary to import the ti_system module to use the store_list() function.
-Rover path lists are stored to L1 and L2 on the calculator for plotting from the CHKPTHPY program that checks the path that Rover drove vs. the target path.
-The import statement and store_list() statements are included as part of the student and teacher program files available to download from the project web page.
-The from ti_system import statement is available from the Fns>Modul>ti_rover>Commands menu. text comment # Set Rover to start at (2,0) # at the beginning of a line denotes a comment.
+Sets the current position of the RV as the origin and the heading as 0 degrees measured from the x-axis. text comment # Press ctrl-R to run the program # at the beginning of a line denotes a comment.
 Comments are a "best practice" by programmers to annotate their code.
-Comment statements are ignored when the program is run. # is available to paste from the alpha entry softkey screen. rv.forward_time(T,S,"unit") rv.backward_time(T,S,"unit") rv.forward_time(3,.23,"m/s") Rover drives forward at a rate of 23 cm/sec for a time of 3 seconds.
-Note that the rate at which Rover drives will vary for different surfaces which affects how far it travels.
-The Speed specification accepts 0.14 M/S to 0.23 M/S. rv.forward_time(T,S,"unit") is available from the Fns>Modul>ti_rover>Drive menu.
-There are prompts to select unit of speed. rv.stay(time) rv.stay(3) Rover will stay at its current position 3 seconds. rv.position (x,y) rv.position(2,0) Sets the current physical location of Rover to be x=2 and y=0 on the coordinate plane.
-A use of rv.position is to start Rover at a different position than the default of x=0 and y=0. rv.position(x,y) is available from the Fns>Modul>ti_rover>Commands menu.
+Comment statements are ignored when the program is run.
+In the TI-Nspire CXII Python editor, [ctrl]+[T] toggles the statement of the current cursor location from a comment to a statement that will be run. rv.forward_time(time,speed,"unit") rv.forward_time(3,2.3,"units/s") Rover drives forward at a rate of 2.3 grid units/sec for a time of 3 seconds.
+Note that the rate rv.backward_time(time,speed,"unit") at which rover drives will vary for different surfaces which affects how far it travels.
+The SPEED specification accepts 1.4 to 2.3 units per second.
+The default speed is 2 units per second. rv.forward_time() and rv.backward_time () are available from the Rover> Drive> Drive with Options menu. rv.stay(time in seconds) rv.stay(3) Rover will stay at its current position 3 seconds. rv.position(x,y) rv.position(2,0) Sets the current physical location of Rover to be x=2 and y=0 on the coordinate plane.
+A use of rv.position is to start Rover at a different position than the default of x=0 and y=0. rv.position(x,y) is available from the Rover>Commands menu.